LucasDLee/CMPT-353-Final-Project/README.md

 - Git
 - Python (3.8+) and its corresponding libraries
-  - `sys`: Helped in setting version info
+  - `sys`: Helped in setting the version info
   - `scipy.stats`: Needed for our statistical tests
   - `matplotlib.pyplot`: Display our visualizations
   - `seaborn`: Enhance our visualizations
 - Spark DataFrames (3.4.1+)
 - [JikanPy](https://github.com/abhinavk99/jikanpy): A Python wrapper for Jikan, an unofficial PHP API for MyAnimeList which holds anime release dates and more
 - [Reddit-Cluster-Files](https://github.sfu.ca/ldl5/Reddit-Cluster-Files): Our downloaded files from the SFU Reddit and Submissions cluster.
-Helpful in running `collect_data.py`
+Necessary in running `collect_data.py`

 ## Running the Program

 As we needed to get data from SFU's Reddit cluster, we devised a couple of different programs that do different tasks to ensure our code is up and running.

 - `download_cluster_data.py`: Used to download our data from SFU's Reddit cluster
 - `collect_data.py`: Used to develop our visualizations and get the results from our data.
-Please ensure you have downloaded the Reddit files which can be found in the [Reddit-Cluster-Files](https://github.sfu.ca/ldl5/Reddit-Cluster-Files) repository
+Please ensure you have downloaded the Reddit files into this repository for the code to work.
+The files can be found in the [Reddit-Cluster-Files](https://github.sfu.ca/ldl5/Reddit-Cluster-Files) repository

 Both programs can be run like so: `spark-submit [insert your Python program here]`